Posted: 5/18/22 | May 18th, 2022

 1. Take More Vacations, by Scott Keyes

-Travel expert Scott Keyes of Scott’s Cheap Flights explains how to score bargain airfare and improve your trips.
+In this book, travel expert Scott Keyes, the founder of the cheap flight website Scott’s Cheap Flights explains how to score bargain airfare and improve your trips.
+Scott knows everything there is to know about booking flights.
 This book is half practical tips and half travel philosophy.
 Keyes demystifies the entire process of how airfare pricing works, and his strategies for getting cheap flights will apply to you regardless of where you live.
+If you want to save money on your next flight, this book is a must-read.

 2. Circe, by Madeline Miller

-This novel follows the fictionalized life of the Greek goddess Circe.
-It is a well-written page-turner that spans Greek history.
+This novel follows the fictionalized life of the Greek goddess Circe, the goddess of sorcery.
+It is a well-written page-turner that spans Greek history, humanizing Circe in a way that makes her an interesting and three-dimentional character (as opposed to the rather flat villain we get in The Odyssey).
 The author really brings Circe to life and creates a complex tale of becoming who you were always meant to be.
 I highly, highly recommend it!
 I couldn’t put it down once I picked it up.

 3. The Expanse, by James S. A. Corey

-This hit Amazon TV show is actually based on a book series.
+This hit Amazon TV show is actually based on a an awesome book series.
 This nine part series follow humans (fractured in people living on Earth, Mars, and “The Belt”) in the near future after discovering an alien portal to systems around the universe.
-If you love sci-fi and are looking for a good series to pick up, pick this one up.
-It’s fantastic.
-The 9th and final book came out last month.
+If you love sci-fi and are looking for a fun, fast-paced series to pick up, pick this series up.
+Each book is fantastic, featuring epic world building and excellent writing.
+The ninth and final book came out last month so you can read it all in one go without having to wait too!

 4. Land of Love and Drowning, by Tiphanie Yanique

 Set in the US Virgin Islands and taking place over the course of the 20th century, this book uses the author’s own family history as well as island history to tell a story that features a lot of magical realism.
-It took me a few pages to get into it, but it really picks up after the first 20-30 pages.
-It’s a vibrant, layered read, and I can see why the author won so many awards for it.
+It took me a few pages to get into it (it’s not a genre I read often), but it really picks up after the first 20-30 pages (so make sure you give it time to unfold).
+It’s a vibrant, layered read, and I can see why the author won so many awards for it and why it won such critical acclaim.

 5. Breath, by James Nestor

 Breath is about how we breathe.
+I know that sounds boring, but it was actually quite fascinating.
 The book argues that proper breathing can literally solve pretty much all of our health problems.
-While I think that’s a bit of an exaggeration, there’s still a lot of interesting and detailed information in here on how improving your breathing can reduce allergies (something I struggle with), increase energy, and reduce sleep apnea and snoring.
+While I think that’s a bit of an exaggeration, there’s still a lot of interesting and detailed information in here on how improving your breathing can reduce allergies (something I have struggled with for years), increase energy, and reduce sleep apnea and snoring.
+If you have sleep or breathing issues, give this a read.

 6. Less, by Andrew Sean Greer

-This nonfiction, Pulitzer Prize–winning book follows writer Arthur Less on the eve of his fiftieth birthday.
+This Pulitzer Prize–winning book follows writer Arthur Less on the eve of his fiftieth birthday.
 After finding out his lover is getting married, he says yes to number of business trips and workshops that sends him around the world.
 (So I guess it’s kind of a travel book in that way.)
 The more I read this book, the more I fell in love with it.
+It’a a fun love story that offers a satirical look at the American abroad that’s both poignant and subtle.
 And the twist at the end?
 Wow!
 You never see it coming!

 7. What Doesn’t Kill You: A Life with Chronic Illness, by Tessa Miller

-This book — part personal story, part resource for others with chronic illness — chronicles the author’s battle with IBD and Crohn’s.
-It’s smartly written, informative, and an eye-opening look at the gaping holes and systemic failures of the US medical system.
-Three in five Americans have some kind of chronic illness and this book goes a long way in helping to understand their struggies.
+This book — part personal story, part resource for others with chronic illness — chronicles the author’s battle with IBD and Crohn’s (a disease which affects the bowels).
+It’s smartly written, informative, and an eye-opening (and frustrating) look at the gaping holes and systemic failures of the for-profit US medical system.
+Three in five Americans have some kind of chronic illness and this book goes a long way in helping to understand their struggles on both a personal and systemic level.

 8. Deep Work, by Cal Newport

 This book is about how to avoid distractions and produce deeper work.
-While repetitive in parts, the book does have a lot of great tips on how to do “deep work” and live a less distracted life.
-Whether you’re looking to improve your workflow, make more time for friends and family, or deepen your hobbies, this book has lots of tips and insights.
+While repetitive in parts, the book does have a lot of great tips on how to do “deep work” and live a less distracted life — while also highlighting why this kind of work is actually vital for us.
+Whether you’re looking to improve your workflow, make more time for friends and family, deepen your hobbies, or nip your procrastination in the bud, this book has lots of tips and insights.
+It’s a must-read for anyone interested in productivity/time management.

 9. How I Built This, by Guy Raz

 Guy Raz is famous for his podcast How I Built This where he interviews entrepreneurs about how they built their companies.
-Raz compiles all the lessons he’s learned from his podcast into a single book.
+In this book, Raz compiles all the lessons he’s learned from his podcast into a single resource.
 It book follows the “hero’s journey” arc about stating and succeeding at starting a business.
-I normally hate business books but found this really insightful.
+It’s full of tips and insights, both practical and philosophical.
+While I normally hate business books but found this really enjoyable and full of excellent advice.

 10. Born a Crime, by Trevor Noah

-When Austin’s Snowpocalypse cut the power, I picked up this book by Trevor Noah about his life in South Africa and ended up reading the entire thing in one day.
-I found it insightful and educational to read about growing up as apartheid was ending.
-It gave me a lot of perspective on growing up in South Africa and a deeper appreciation for Trevor Noah himself.
+When Austin’s Snowpocalypse cut the power, I picked up this book by Trevor Noah (host of The Daily Show) about his life in South Africa and ended up reading the entire thing in one day.
+I found it eye-opening and educational to read about growing up as apartheid South Africa right as apartheid was ending.
+His reflections are funny and hard-hitting.
+The book provided ample perspective what it was like growing up in South Africa and a deeper appreciation for Trevor Noah himself.

 11. The White Tiger, by Aravind Adiga